sroccaserra/aoc2020/README.md

 ## Learnings

+- The [cycle][cy] function turns a finite list to a cycling infinite one
 - The [mapMaybe][mm] function (`(a -> Maybe b) -> [a] -> [b]`)
 - The [fromEnum][fe] function, used to convert `Bool` to `Int` in day 03
 - The [fromMaybe][fm] function (`a -> Maybe a -> a`)